 Building Block e) (Retention and destruction of data)

-The EPDP Team recommends that requestors must confirm that they will store, protect and dispose of the data in accordance with any applicable requirements in relevant data protection laws such as GDPR.
+The EPDP Team recommends that requestors must confirm that they will store, protect and dispose of the gTLD registration data in accordance with applicable law.
+The relevant data processing arrangements are expected to contain further details with regard to the requirements for the retention and destruction of gTLD registration data.

 Comments / concerns / questions to be considered in relation to building block e):